rwb/c621/README.md

 * Instructor: Robert Brame
 * Course Meets in LeFrak 1222 on Monday evenings from 4:00-6:45pm.
-* My office hours: Wednesdays 10-12 and by appointment; my office is 2139 LeFrak Hall
+* My office hours: Wednesdays 10-12 and by appointment; my office is 2139 LeFrak Hall.
+You are welcome to email me (from your University email account) at rbrame at umd.edu.
 * Catalog Description: An in-depth exploration of applied linear regression analysis.
 Covers characteristics of estimates, such as unbiasedness and efficiency.
 Encourages fluency with the theoretical issues involved in the basic linear regression using simple algebra, familiarity with the general model using matrix algebra, and fluency with the computer application of multivariate regressions and the probit/logit models.
 Prerequisite: CCJS 620 or equivalent; please see me if you have any questions about your preparation for the class.
 * Course-related policies: In all matters, the class will follow University guidance as outlined [here](https://gradschool.umd.edu/faculty-and-staff/course-related-policies).
 * Course content: In addition to the textbooks (listed below), I will also assign some supplementary readings.
 Some of the work you will be doing will involve hand calculations on simple datasets and some will involve problems where you will need to rely on the computer.
 I will be posting relevant content for the course on this webpage throughout the semester so please bookmark the site and check it regularly.